mario-bermonti/stimpool/README.md

   and submit a pull request.
 Be sure to run the tests or provided a test-case if adding new functionality.

+  Please review the [project's code of conduct][code_conduct] before making any contributions.

 ## Author
   This project was developed by Mario E. Bermonti-Pérez as part of his academic research.
 Feel free to contact me at